Entropic force in matrix: Introduction

 Obviously, the commutative $X^i$ is a solution of this equation, then its potential energy vanishes.
-In addition, there is a spherical brane solution \be X^i=f J_i, ~~~i=1,\cdots 3 \ee with $[J_i, J_j]=i\epsilon_{ijk}J_k$.
-Where $J_i$ are the generators of $SU(2)$.
-For the $N$-dimensional irreducible representation, the Casimir operator is \be J^2=\sum_{i=1}^3 J_i^2=\frac{N^2-1}{4}=j(j+1)\ee with the spin $j=\frac{N-1}{2}$, and $\Tr([J_i, J_j]^2)=-\frac{N(N^2-1)}{2}$.
-The radius of this fuzzy sphere is \be R^2=\sum_{i=1}^3 (X^i)^2=f^2 \frac{N^2-1}{4}=j(j+1)f^2.\ee By substituting this solution (\ref{solution}) into the equation (\ref{pot}), the potential energy of this noncommutative solution is \be {\mathcal V}^{(0)}=-\frac{T_0 f^4}{24\lambda^2}N(N^2-1). \ee Clearly, the fuzzy sphere configuration is much stable than the commutative D0 branes solution.
+In addition, there is a spherical brane solution \be X^i=f J_i, ~~~i=1,\cdots 3 \ee where $J_i$ are the generators of $SU(2)$ and satisfies the commutative relation $[J_i, J_j]=i\epsilon_{ijk}J_k$.
+For the $N$-dimensional irreducible representation, the Casimir operator is \be J^2=\sum_{i=1}^3 J_i^2=\frac{N^2-1}{4}=j(j+1)\ee with the spin $j=\frac{N-1}{2}$ and $\Tr([J_i, J_j]^2)=-\frac{N(N^2-1)}{2}$.
+Thus, the radius of this fuzzy sphere is \be R^2=\sum_{i=1}^3 (X^i)^2=f^2 \frac{N^2-1}{4}=j(j+1)f^2.\ee By inserting this solution (\ref{solution}) into the equation (\ref{pot}), we get the potential energy of this noncommutative solution.
+It is \be {\mathcal V}^{(0)}=-\frac{T_0 f^4}{24\lambda^2}N(N^2-1). \ee Clearly, the configuration of this fuzzy sphere is much stable than the commutative D0 branes solution.
 It can prove that this fuzzy sphere is equivalent to a bound state of a spherical D2-brane and $N$ D0-branes in the large $N$ limit \cite{Myers:1999ps}.